JoelGrayson/JoelCLUI/README.md

-# JoelClui, the Easiest Way to _Stylize_ Text and Move the Cursor in Python.
+# JoelCLUI, the Easiest Way to _Stylize_ Text and Move the Cursor in Python.

 ## Installation
 ```bash